 Cancer myths surrounding some personal items such as antiperspirants as causes for breast cancer have led to unnecessary worry.
-National Cancer Centre Singapore (NCCS) explains the truths and facts behind these myths.
+The National Cancer Centre Singapore (NCCS) shares the truth and dispels popular cancer myths.

 Patients can now hope to survive common cancers such as breast cancer and prostate cancer, and enjoy a good quality of life.
 However, cancer continues to evoke fear in many people, and the numerous myths surrounding cancer don’t help.
 Most of these myths, circulated via email and text messages, and posted on the Internet, concern the cancer risk posed by commonly used items.